freeradical13/freeradical13.github.io/index.md

 [X-Ray Crystallography][] focuses an X-ray beam through a substance on a detector that creates a 3D structures from the defraction of the X-ray beams by the atoms of the substance.

+### Aliquot

+An [aliquot][] is a sample of a larger whole, usually an exact divisor.
+For example, a 10mL sample of a 100mL solution is an aliquot.

+### Pipette

+A [pipette][] (or pipet) is used to transfer a measured volume of liquid.
+Disposable tips are used to reduce cross-contamination.
+Common pipette ranges are: P10 = 0.5μL - 10μL, P20 = 2μL - 20μL, P200 = 20μL - 200μL, P1000 = 200μL - 1000μL, and P5000 = 1000μL - 5000μL.

+Procedure:

+1. If necessary, set the dial of the pipette to the desired volume.
+2. Add a disposable tip.
+3. Press down to the first "stop".
+4. Put the pipette in the source solution.
+5. Release the pipette stopper to take up the configured amount of solution.
+6. Put the pipette in the target location and press down past the first stop and all the way to the second stop.

 ### Dilution

 #### Serial Dilution